Adding pedals is a lot of fun.

 Other features and pricing

-The Ernie Ball VP Jr. is also one of the few volume pedals that has a built in taper switch, giving you two distinct swell points, which allows you to easily cut back and forth between two volume points without having to be exact with the foot pedal.
+The Ernie Ball VP Jr. is also one of the few volume pedals that has a built in taper switch, giving you two distinct swells, which allow you to easily cut back and forth between two volume points without having to be exact with the foot pedal.

 It's also a major space saver, if you have a smaller pedalboard.